Helaxious/jekyll_awesome_parser/README.md

 `jekyll_awesome_parser` has a a very simple and loose syntax:

-Positional arguments are arguments that are assigned by their position, passing an argument without an keyword makes it positional:
+Positional arguments are arguments that are assigned by their position:

 ```ruby
 parameters = ["arg1", "arg2", "arg3"]